Never miss a story from Verification. Subscribe for in-depth analysis and articles.

 With the availability of the Cadence Verification IP for JEDEC UFS 4.0, MIPI MPHY 5.0 and MIPI UniPro 2.0, early adopters can start working with the provisional specification immediately, ensuring compliance with the standard and achieving the fastest path to IP and SoC verification closure.

-More information on Cadence VIP is available at the Cadence VIP Website.
+More information on Cadence VIP is available on the Cadence VIP Website.

 Yeshavanth B N